Court hearings

 What is a Motion Hearing?

 A motion hearing occurs when one of the parties in a case files a motion requesting the court to make a specific ruling or take a certain action.
-These hearings are crucial for resolving procedural or substantive issues before or during a trial.
+Motions in family court play an instrumental role in resolving procedural or substantive issues before a trial.

-A motion can cover various requests, such as compelling the opposing party to provide evidence, modifying a temporary custody order, or issuing orders on temporary child support and custody.
+A motion can cover various requests, such as compelling the opposing party to provide evidence, modifying a temporary custody order, or issuing orders on temporary child support payments and physical or legal custody.

 What to Expect During a Motion Hearing

-- Motion for Temporary Orders: Asks the court to issue an order that will dictate several different factors during the divorce process such as custody, support and dissipation of assets.
-Divorce proceedings can take a long time and this motion is used as a tool so that in the event parties cannot agree on important decisions, they do not have to wait until a final order or a trial proceeding.
+• Motion for Temporary Orders: Asks the court to issue an order that will dictate several different factors during the divorce process such as custody, support and dissipation of assets.
+Divorce proceedings can take a long time and this motion is used as a tool so that in the event parties cannot agree on major decisions, they do not have to wait until a final order or a trial proceeding.
+Temporary orders play a crucial role in family law proceedings, especially if they address a parenting plan, as they can establish a new status quo and influence future proceedings.

-- Motion to Appoint a Guardian ad Litem: Asks the court to order an expert to assist with child custody determinations.
+• Motion to Appoint a Guardian ad Litem: Asks the court to order an expert to assist with child custody matter determinations such as parenting time, custody issues and other outstanding issues involving minor children.

 Understanding the Difference Between Hearings and Trials